Shel-y/qintern2026-quantum-benchmarking/GUIDE.md

 After the steps above have been accomplished, you may modify the experiment code according to your specifications and run them.

-If you would like to use our infrastructure, head over to ```/infrastructure``` and click the repository link provided on the readme file.
+If you would like to use our monitor tool, head over to ```/infrastructure``` and click the repository link provided on the readme file.

 Afterwards, follow the steps provided within the repository.